vavrusa/vavrusa.github.io/_drafts/2015-08-03-embedding-luajit.md

 ```

 Wow, that's roughly half the time it took with JIT enabled.
 There are two diagnostic tools available - `jit.v` and `jit.dump`.

-#### Running JIT in verbose mode
+I'm going to start with the first one, as the latter one falls into *"profiling"* in my mind.
+Notice that despite the absence of
+trace compiler, it's already churning close to 1.5M calls per second.

+### Tracing the tracer

 Module `jit.v` is able to print events happening in the JIT to either a file or stdout.
 It report trace aborts, transitions or any other obstructions to that toasty traces.
-You can enable it with a simple require, first re-enable the JIT that we turned off and run verbose.
+You can enable it with a simple `require()`.
+First re-enable the JIT that we turned off and run verbose.

 ```bash
 $ echo "require('jit.v').start()" >> test.lua